 With that in mind, I started writing a series called Learning Through Literature.

-Learning Through Literature is a series designed to help you and your students get the most out of a popular children’s book.
+Learning Through Literature is a series designed to help you and your students get the most out of a popular children’s books and novels.

 Whether you are using this title for guided reading, small group instruction, or as a whole-group read aloud to your class, you will find plenty of ideas and resources to support your literacy program.